raspberrypilearning/becca-test-project/en/step_4.md

 Create a pattern sprite to decorate your kit.

 --- task ---
-Creaete a new sprite and name it pattern.
+Create a new sprite and name it pattern.
 --- /task ---

 --- task ---